Skip to main content

 • The requester's signature (written requests only)

-Request your ballot online or call Elections Office at (386) 313-4170 to request a mail ballot.
+Request your ballot online at https://www.flaglerelections.gov/Request-a-Mail-Ballot or call the Elections Office at (386) 313-4170 to place your request for a mail ballot by phone.

 All requested vote-by-mail ballots for overseas military and overseas civilian voters are sent 45 days prior to each election.